Loaded (band): The Taking and later activities (2010–2012)

 A new song by the band entitled "We Win" is being used by ESPN and Major League Baseball for their coverage of the American League Championship Series, the National League Championship Series, and the World Series.
 They also signed a deal with Eagle Rock Entertainment for the release of their new album, titled The Soundtrack, to be released on March 22, 2011, and the label is also re-releasing their previous album, Sick, in April of the same year.
 It was later revealed in interviews with guitarist Mike Squires and filmmaker Jamie Burton Chamberlin that the album title was changed to The Taking and was to be released on April 19.
 The band are also collaborating with filmmaker and documentarian Jamie Burton Chamberlin on a film based on the album.
 Chamberlin stated that the film would be more "about designing a fictitious story line which will be a part of the larger project, and will be a contemporary version of, say, Hard Days Night meets (Led Zeppelin's) Song Remains the Same, with aspects of documentary, music video, and live performance, all interconnected by an underlying motivation" and that the "album will serve as the soundtrack."
 Chamberlin filmed Loaded at the Seattle Seahawks Veterans Day half-time show on November 7.

 The film is to feature a number of cameos from various musicians, including John Roderick of The Long Winters, Chris Ballew of The Presidents of the United States of America, Soundgarden members Ben Shepherd and Kim Thayil, and Lemmy of Motörhead.
 Shooting locations for the film include Seattle, with the band planning to perform unannounced acoustic shows for filming, and Los Angeles.
 Chamberlin hopes to premier the film at the 2011 SXSW and a trailer for it was released in January 2011.
 Loaded were confirmed to play at the Download Festival, which took place in June 2011.

 The Taking was released on April 18, 2011 in Europe and April 19 in the US, and charted at number 12 on the Billboard Top Heatseekers chart, selling over 2,300 copies in the first week.
 They released a video for the song "Dead Skin", directed by Chamberlin, and the album received positive reviews.
 Allmusic reviewer Stephen Thomas Erlewine gave the album three out of five stars stating that McKagan "turns in his hardest record in recent memory" and that the album "does make a brute impression ... playing with a vitality that almost compensates for how they fetishize the past."
 Revolver magazine's Kory Grow complimented its "big hooks and driving riffs" while noting punk influences on the album.

+While the group never officially disbanded, Loaded has not been active since 2012.
+McKagan later returned to Guns N' Roses in 2016, while Carpenter joined as their drummer in 2025.